-If you are ready to apply for a mortgage, please click on either of the logos from our preferred mortgage providers to be taken directly to their application page.
+It’s absolutely vital to the success of your home-buying experience to deal with a trustworthy lender.
+If you are ready to apply for a mortgage, please click on either of the logos below from our highly-trusted preferred mortgage providers to be taken directly to their application page.
 If you have questions about the mortgage process, please continue reading or call us directly.
 We’re here to help!

 1. Why is getting a mortgage pre-approval so important?